otamam818/CrabSafe/README.md

 If you are willing to learn the extra concepts, [Effect](https://effect.website/) or [fp-ts](https://gcanti.github.io/fp-ts/) _should_ be the choice of use while this library is still young.

-However, if you are okay with a 100% code coverage library even though it's still young, rustInterfaces has its set of advantages:
+However, if you are okay with a 100% code coverage library even though it's still young, crabSafe has its set of advantages:
 - **Safe by default:** Making sure that the written code is safe is the first priority.
 The library empowers programmers to write safe code by providing `Result` types for core JavaScript functions, signaling when error handling is necessary, in contrast to the compiler’s assumption of pervasive try-catch blocks without explicit notifications.
-- **Easier to learn:** One of the goals of rustInterfaces is to make it _easy_ to write safe code.
+- **Easier to learn:** One of the goals of crabSafe is to make it _easy_ to write safe code.
 While this may especially apply for people that code in Rust, the documentation aims to make it easy even for people without a Rust-based background.
 - **Easier to shift gears between FP-oriented projects:** If you had a Functional Programming (FP) project and had to shift to TypeScript to continue your project, or even if you had to switch from your Rust project to your `Effect`-integrated TypeScript project, chances are you might have a bit of lag and discomfort getting out of your programming flow to re-enter another one.
 This library aims to make the flow-shifting a lot more seamless.

 </details>